Strategy11/formidable-forms/readme.txt

 * Fix: Formidable settings have been updated to avoid PHP 8.2 deprecation messages.
 * Fix: Label position styles were being applied to all fields in styler previews, not just fields with the default label position setting.
 * Fix: The sidebar has been moved back to below the entry details when printing an entry.
-* Fix: A 99 limit would always get applied when getting form actions without a specified limit.
+* Fix: A 99 limit would always get applied when getting actions without a specified limit.
 Now the limit is based off of the action type.
 This fixes issues with Quiz outcomes not matching when beyond the 99 limit.

 = 6.0.1 =
 * Fix: Custom CSS was not properly migrating to global settings, appearing empty instead.